itsabhiyanshutiwari/madhav_ecoomerce/README.md

 # madhav_Ecoomerce

-1.THE Power BI Dashboard
+1. THE Power BI Dashboard

-2.The Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over sales and trends by key matrix.
+2. The Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over sales and trends by key matrix.
 The dashboard focuses on highlighting major features like RevPar, Dsrn, ADR.
 This tool is intended for use by tourism analysts, and data-driven strategists who seek to understand trends and characteristics of Tooltip globally.

-3.The dashboard was built using the following tools and technologies:
+3. The dashboard was built using the following tools and technologies:

 Power BI Desktop - Main data visualization platform used for report creation.